Net Plugin

 , which is the address the server is listening on, thereby establishing the message publish-subscribe link.

-Note that when using the UDP backend to transmit messages, the data format is proprietary, but the data format will maintain version compatibility.
+Note that when using the udp backend to transmit messages, the data format is proprietary, but the data format will maintain version compatibility.